NMML/Policies-and-Guidance/GithubGuidanceforAFSCMarineMammalLab.md

 2. Enable two-factor authentication for their Github account.

-##Who May Have Administrative and Write Access to the NMML Github Organization account?
+##Who May Have Administrative and Write Access to the AFSC-MML Github Organization account?
 Who may be team members?
-AFSC-MML civil service staff may be account owners and team leaders with administrative level rights, giving them the ability to create repositories and assign team members to their GitHub projects.
-Both AFSC-MML civil service staff and authorized contractors may be team members able to contribute content to existing repositories.
-Under no circumstances may non-Department of Commerce staff, unauthorized contractors, or members of the public become team members.
+AFSC-MML civil service staff may be account owners and team leaders with administrative level rights, giving them the ability to create repositories and assign team members to GitHub projects under the AFSC-MML organization.
+Both AFSC-MML civil service staff and authorized contractors may be team members able to contribute content to existing AFSC-MML repositories.
+Under no circumstances may non-Department of Commerce staff, unauthorized contractors, or members of the public become team members of repositories under the AFSC-MML organization.
 AFSC-MML uses GitHub in the spirit of [Open Government](http://www.whitehouse.gov/open).
 The public can make [pull requests](https://help.github.com/articles/using-pull-requests/), comment, and make content suggested edits to your content.
 Pull requests are the heart of collaboration on GitHub.
 When GitHub members make a pull request, they are proposing their changes to your content and requesting that you pull in their contribution.
 They will not be allowed to make actual changes until you review and approve those changes.

+##Scientific Collaboration with non-Department of Commerce Individuals
+AFSC-MML's strong history of scientific collaboration, coordination, and close engagement with other government partners, non-goverment organizations, academic institutions, international colleagues, and other members of the scientific research community.
+The guidelines provided in the previous section apply **only** to the AFSC-MML github organization and any repositories created under the AFSC-MML github organization.
+For those instances when an AFSC-MML users's scientific process requires close collaboration with a non-Department of Commerce invididual (such that including that individual as a team member or administrator on the repository would improve the scientific integiry and efficiency), the AFSC-MML user is advised to maintain the project repository under their github account and not the AFSC-MML organization.

 ##Getting Started
 ###Approval Steps